 Common markets itself as a way for young people to save money, but when it comes to affordability, its pricing may not hit the mark.
 Take their newest space, Common Racine.
-It's a 10-unit building that recently opened in Pilsen, a predominantly Mexican neighbourhood on Chicago’s Southwest side, which is currently at the epicenter of the city-wide fight against gentrification.
+It's a 10-unit building that recently opened in Pilsen, a predominantly Mexican neighborhood on Chicago’s Southwest side, which is currently at the epicenter of the city-wide fight against gentrification.

-Despite the efforts of community advocates and activists, Pilsen is teetering on the edge of becoming the next Wicker Park or Logan Square, two uber-hip and increasingly unaffordable Northside neighbourhoods, where finding a one-bedroom apartment for less than $2,000 is still possible, but unlikely.
+Despite the efforts of community advocates and activists, Pilsen is teetering on the edge of becoming the next Wicker Park or Logan Square, two uber-hip and increasingly unaffordable Northside neighborhoods, where finding a one-bedroom apartment for less than $2,000 is still possible, but unlikely.

 But Pilsen’s not there yet.
-While rent prices have been rising steadily over the past 10 years—displacing more than 10,000 Latinx residents as a result—when compared with similar neighbourhoods on the north side of the city, Pilsen is still a relatively affordable, family-oriented neighbourhood.
+While rent prices have been rising steadily over the past 10 years—displacing more than 10,000 Latinx residents as a result—when compared with similar neighborhoods on the north side of the city, Pilsen is still a relatively affordable, family-oriented neighborhood.
 A search on any apartment-hunting site will yield ample one-bedrooms for under $1,100, two-bedrooms for under $1,400, and even entire houses for less than $2,000.

 Hargreaves claims Common’s per-room pricing is calculated by taking the market rate for a studio apartment in the area, and chopping off “20 to 30 percent.”
 If that’s the case, they may want to double-check the math for their Pilsen space.
 At Common Racine, one room in a four-bedroom unit starts at $975, and goes up to $1,200, depending on the size of the room.